nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 4a.
 The list is empty

 > 4a1.
-Dueue shows message "This list is currently empty."
+Dueue shows message "This list is currently empty."<br>
   Use case ends

 #### Use case: View by due date